murrowma/pybeam/README.md

 # Learning to use PyBEAM

-Jupyter notebook tutorials are provided to get you started with PyBEAM.
-They provided stepy by step intstructions on model building and parameter inference.
-Two sets of these are provided: one for the PyBEAM default module, and another for the PyBEAM custom module.
+PyBEAM contains two sub-modules: default and custom.
+The default sub-module provides many pre-coded models from the literature which should be sufficient for most needs.
+The second sub-module, custom, provides tools for users to create their own models outside the scope of the pre-coded set.

+Jupyter notebook tutorials which introduce both sub-modules are provided here.
+The directory "default_tutorials" provides notebooks for the default sub-module, while "custom_tutorials" provides tutorials for the cutsom sub-module.